ForEvolve/forevolve.github.io/_posts/en/2017-08-30-design-patterns-web-api-service-and-repository-part-6.md

 ```

 If there is a validation error, the API will return an HTTP status code 400 with the errors in its body.
-We don't have any restriction for the ninja; our API is highly permissive right now.
+We do not have any restriction for the ninja (yet); our API is highly permissive right now.
+However, the controller does not have to know that, which would allow us to add validation later.

 That said, we are now down from 6 to 5 failing tests.
 More than half done!